 - First, your top priority should be to address your debt situation.
 When you're in debt (especially a lot of it) you are at a financial disadvantage that can seriously hurt your financial future by dripping away your future one payment at a time.
 (You can check out my “How Do You Get Out of Debt?” series of articles here and my Celebrating Financial Freedom get out of debt course here.)

 - Are you saving and investing?
-To secure a great financial future, you have to be putting money aside and letting it grow.
+To secure a great financial future, you have to be investing money and making it grow.

 - Are you properly insured?
 Do you have insurance on your home?
 How about disability, health, life, or long term care insurance?
 Part of securing your future means insuring yourself against problems that could wipe you out financially.